About Us

 Class Schedule

-TOA’s in-person classes will be held on Tuesdays and Thursdays, and students will have the opportunity to learn alongside their parent(s) on Mondays, Wednesdays, and Fridays, using work assigned to them by their TOA teachers (as appropriate for age/grade).
-We will offer a comprehensive schedule of classes.
+TOA’s in-person classes are held on Tuesdays and Thursdays, where students have the opportunity to learn alongside their parent(s) on Mondays, Wednesdays, and Fridays, using work assigned to them by their TOA teachers (as appropriate for age/grade).
+We currently offer a comprehensive schedule of classes.
 Students will encounter living and classical literature at all grade levels.

 Our Campus